xvnpw/xvnpw.github.io/content/posts/external_authentication_bypass_in_ingress_nginx.md

       more_set_input_headers "X-Forwarded-Host: $http_host";
 ```

-it allows to get name of service in kubernetes that is targeted by request and pass it to auth-url.
+it allows to get name of service in kubernetes that is targeted by request and pass it to `auth-url`.
 This way it's not manipulated!

 ## Summary